How to file an Ohio annual report

 Unlike almost every other state, standard for-profit corporations and LLCs in Ohio don't file annual reports at all, unlike Florida's Sunbiz annual report requirement.

-Only a select few entities face paperwork: professional corporations and LLCs, limited liability partnerships, professional associations, and nonprofits file reports either annually, biennially, or every five years.
+Only a select few entities face paperwork: professional associations (including professional corporations) and limited liability partnerships file biennially, while nonprofits file every five years.
+According to the Ohio Secretary of State FAQ, "Business entities in Ohio are not required to file an annual report."
 Everyone else gets a free pass.

 Who must file?